solliancenet/sentinel-defender-workshop-400/day-02/lab04-log-analytics-customization.md

     | sort by TimeGenerated asc
     ```

+    > **NOTE** The MaliciousIP is added on ingestion when you have Threat Indicators created.
+If you do not have any IoCs, you will not see any data here.

 14. For the **Log Analytics workspace** dropdown, select **Load all subscriptions**

     ![Workspace usage workbook.](./media/azure_monitor_workspace_usage_select_sub_filter.png "Workspace usage workbook")